futurice/vaskapp-backend/README.md

 Query parameters:

-* `cityId` Integer.
+* `city` Integer.
 If specified, returns only teams based in the city with given id.
-* `cityName` String.
-If specified, returns only teams based in the city with given name.

 Responses: